 COMFORT, REFUGE, & TRUTH-TELLING: THE WHAT & WHY OF WIDOWHOOD WEDNESDAY

 “This weekly post on widowhood begins an overdue conversation.
 Half of all people in committed relationships will lose their spouse first; will be left to live solo.
 Almost everyone will be called on to console someone bereaved.

-"What understanding I have of grief (which I perceived less an emotion than a tsunami-like force of nature) is provisional.
-And yet – I say this reluctantly – not without hope.
-Over time even egregious, cruel loss can reveal strange gifts.
+"What understanding I have of grief (which I perceive as less an emotion than a tsunami-like force of nature) is provisional.
+And yet – I say this reluctantly – the experiences of widowhood and grieving are not without hope.
+Over time, even egregious, cruel losses and disorientations can reveal strange gifts.